jonangeles-sanchez/Image-Link/backend/README.md

 ## Getting started

 The ImageLink API allows applications to interact with ImageLink's servers to manage image collections and obtain images.
 The API is designed around REST principles and uses JSON-encoded responses.
+Supporting documentation for the API is provided below and can be also found in the docs folder in the backend directory.

 ## Errors